CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Background

-\paragraph*{Misplaced end-of-line markers} Rows within a block are concatenated with their successors, simulating the effect of missing or corrupted line delimiters.
-This results in malformed records and broken row alignment, resembling common parsing errors in raw log files.
+Involves missing or corrupted line delimiters, which leads to common parsing errors for raw log files. \textbf{Emulation:} Rows within a block are concatenated with their successors, emulating missing or corrupted delimiters.
+This results in malformed records and broken row alignment.